-"Packaging" is the process by which AAV preparations are generated - meaning the process by which a linear single-stranded DNA sequence is encapsidated within a viral protein coat.
-AAV preparations are generated using a plasmid-based (helper virus-free) packaging protocol in 293T cells, either in-house by Addgene scientists or through collaboration with viral vector manufacturing facilities.
+"Packaging" is the process by which AAV preparations are generated — meaning the production procedure by which a linear single-stranded DNA sequence derived from a plasmid is encapsidated within a viral protein coat.
+At Addgene, AAV preparations are generated using a helper virus-free (fully plasmid-based) packaging protocol in 293T cells.
+For a table with these AAV production plasmids, please see our AAV Plasmids page.

-The plasmids are delivered via triple co-transfection of the transfer plasmid (which contains AAV2 ITRs), a plasmid encoding the AAV2 rep gene plus a serotype-specific cap gene, and finally a third plasmid encoding adenoviral helper sequences.
-The viral particles produced by the cells are therefore a "pseudotype" that can be denoted by AAV2/x - where "x" is the serotype conferred by the aforementioned rep/cap plasmid.
-In our catalog, these are called simply "AAVx" particles - namely by the indexing catalog ID numbers.
-In other words, an AAV2/5 preparation of plasmid 49055 would have a catalog ID of "49055-AAV5."
-For a table with AAV packaging plasmids, please see our AAV Plasmids page.
+The plasmids are delivered to the producer cells via triple co-transfection of the following plasmid types: 1.) the transfer plasmid which contains AAV2 ITRs, 2.) a packaging plasmid encoding the AAV2 Rep gene plus a serotype-specific Cap gene, and finally a third plasmid 3.) called the helper plasmid, encoding necessary adenoviral (AdV) sequences.
+The viral particles produced by the cells are therefore a "pseudotype" that is a hybrid between the AAV2 genomic packaging signals (the ITRs), the recombinant transgene, and the AAV capsid from the serotype of your choice.
+Its name can be denoted by AAV2/x — where "x" is the serotype conferred by the Cap (capsid) portion of the aforementioned Rep/Cap plasmid.
+Because all of the AAV preparations in our catalog are based on the AAV2 packaging signals we use a shorthand, and they are called simply "AAVx" particles — namely by indexing the transfer plasmid catalog ID numbers with this suffix.
+In other words, the AAV2/5 preparation of plasmid 49055 would have a catalog ID of "49055-AAV5."

 More information regarding our general AAV production protocol and quality control can be found on our Viral Production page.